 Ash Wood Characteristics

-Ash wood is light beige to light brown hue color wood with straight grain hardwood with attractive look.
+Ash wood is light beige to light brown hue color wood with straight grain hardwood with an attractive look.
 Because of being hardwood, the density of Ash wood is also high compared to other wood types.

 Durability and the strength of Ash wood are also high, which is useful in furniture making.

-Ash wood has a large porous structure that absorbs the paint and stain so well.
+Ashwood has a large porous structure that absorbs the paint and stain so well.

-Because of being lightweight and having the shock-resistant ability, Ash wood is popular in making baseball bats, and other sports equipment.
+Because of being lightweight and having shock-resistant ability, Ash wood is popular in making baseball bats, and other sports equipment.

 The qualities of Ash wood are,